 La Sportiva – official shoe brand of the Surf Coast Century

-La Sportiva have recently expanded their trail footwear to include shoes that are even more suited to flatter, faster paced trails away from the mountains and in particular they recommend the Akasha Mens and Womens or the Helios 2.0 Mens and Womens
+La Sportiva expanded their trail footwear to include shoes that are even more suited to flatter, faster paced trails away from the mountains and in particular they recommend the Akasha Mens and Womens or the Helios 2.0 Mens and Womens

 These shoes are now perfect for the Surf Coast Century and recommended for all runners.
 Check out their full line-up here and purchase them from Bogong Equipment here.